-Using Windows Authentication on a MUSE workstation not only eliminates a second logon using MUSE Authentication, but also supports a higher level of security as is recommended to meet HIPAA compliance standards.
+Using Windows Authentication on a MUSE workstation not only eliminates a second logon using MUSE authentication, but also supports a higher level of security as is recommended to meet HIPAA compliance standards.

 MUSE authentication is most commonly used on a client workstation that is shared by multiple users, and where those users do not want to log out of Windows and log back in to run the MUSE application and be recognized as a different user.
-Each person that runs the MUSE application on the shared workstation can log into MUSE with their own username and password.
-In order to help meet HIPAA compliance, policies and procedures will need to be in place when using MUSE authentication.
+Each person that runs the MUSE application on the shared workstation can log into MUSE with their own user name and password.
+To help meet HIPAA compliance, policies and procedures will need to be in place when using MUSE authentication.

-With Windows authentication, users are not required to log into the MUSE application separately.
+Using Windows authentication, users are not required to log into the MUSE application separately.
 When the MUSE application is launched, MUSE will automatically log them in as the proper user, based on the user that is logged into Windows on that computer.
 Windows authentication supports a higher level of security as recommended to meet HIPAA compliance standards.

-Allow MUSE Authentication
+Allowing MUSE Authentication

-By default, the system allows either MUSE or Windows Authentication.
-To disable MUSE Authentication on the system so that Windows authentication can be used, contact the Jupiter On-Line Support Center at 1-800-558-7044, or contact your regional support center if you are outside the United States.
+By default, the system allows either MUSE or Windows authentication.
+To disable MUSE authentication on the system so that Windows authentication can be used, contact the GE Healthcare Support Center at 1-800-558-7044, or contact your regional support center if you are outside the United States.

-If MUSE Authentication is allowed, it can be enabled at individual workstations by adding the following switch to the shortcut that is used to launch MUSE: -museauthenticate.
+If MUSE authentication is allowed, it can be enabled at individual workstations by adding the following switch to the shortcut that is used to launch MUSE: -museauthenticate.

 If MUSE authentication is disabled and a user tries to log in using MUSE authentication, a message will appear stating MUSE authentication is not enabled.

-If a user is logged into the system using their correct Windows authentication, an error message appears, but they will be allowed into the system.
-If a user is logged into a system as a different user and logs in using MUSE authentication, the error message appears and they will not be allowed into the system.
+If a user is logged into the MUSE system using their correct Windows authentication, an error message appears, but they will be allowed into the system.

+If a user is logged into the MUSE system as a different user, and logs in using MUSE authentication, an error message appears and they will not be allowed into the system.